Causes and Diagnoses

-- Age: Intraocular melanoma most often affects people age 50 and older.
+- Age: Intraocular melanoma most often affects people ages 50 and older.
 The average age of diagnosis is 55.
-The disease is rare in children and people over age 70.
+The disease is rare in children and people over the age of 70.

-- Race: Primary intraocular melanoma affects more Caucasians than African-Americans.
+- Race: Primary intraocular melanoma affects more white people than Black people.

 - Gender: Intraocular melanoma affects men slightly more than women.

-- Personal history: Certain medical conditions may increase risk of developing primary intraocular melanoma, including:
+- Personal history: Certain medical conditions may increase the risk of developing primary intraocular melanoma, including:

-- Ocular or oculodermal melanocytosis: This is a pigmentation of the eye or skin around the eye
+- Ocular or oculodermal melanocytosis: Pigmentation of the eye or skin around the eye.

-- Nevi: Nevi are spots or moles in the eye.
+- Nevi: Spots or moles in the eye.

-- Dysplastic nevus syndrome: This condition produces multiple flat moles that are irregular in shape or color.
+- Dysplastic nevus syndrome: Cause multiple flat moles in the eye that are irregular in shape or color.

 - Family history: Intraocular melanoma can run in families, although it is rare.
-Usually, it is due to a mutation or change in a gene called BAP1, which is mostly linked with metastatic uveal eye cancer.
+When it does run in families, it is usually due to a mutation or change in a gene called BAP1.

 Intraocular melanoma is often detected during a routine eye exam.
 Other types of eye cancer may be diagnosed after symptoms appear.
-Diagnostic procedures include:
+The procedures that may be used to diagnose eye cancer include:

-- Ultrasound: Ultrasound imaging procedures use sound waves to create a picture of your eye.
+- Ultrasound: An imaging procedure that uses sound waves to create a picture of your eye.

-- Computed tomography (CT) scan: A CT scan is an X-ray imaging procedure produces detailed cross-sectional images that help determine if the cancer has spread to other parts of the body.
+- Computed tomography (CT) scan: An imaging procedure that uses X-rays to make detailed cross-sectional images that help determine if the cancer has spread to other parts of the body.

-- Magnetic resonance imaging (MRI) scan: MRI uses magnetic fields instead of X-rays to develop detailed images.
-MRI is often used to determine the tumor’s growth and spread and is particularly useful for looking at eye tumors.
+- Magnetic resonance imaging (MRI) scan: An imaging procedure that uses magnetic fields instead of X-rays to make detailed images.
+MRI is often used to determine the tumor’s growth and spread and is useful for looking at eye tumors.